guardrex/aspnetcore-iis-ps-publish/README.md

   3. Check `wwwroot` items on the server by hash comparison and send up any `wwwroot` items from the local project to the deployment folder
   4. Check packages on the server by package version and send up any packages from the local project to the deployment folder
   5. Move the `global.json` from the local project to the server (if it exists)
+  6. Move the `web.cmd` and `web` files from the local project to the server (if they exist)
-  6. Deploy the payload on the server from the deployment folder to the application folder
+  7. Deploy the payload on the server from the deployment folder to the application folder
     1. Stop the AppPool (to prevent file locks)
     2. Copy `wwwroot` items (if needed)
     3. Replace the runtime (if needed)
     4. Move the `global.json` file (if needed)
     5. Update packages (if needed)
     6. Restart the AppPool
-  7. Disconnect and remove the PowerShell session to the server
+  8. Disconnect and remove the PowerShell session to the server